Is Law Becoming the Next Big Dream After NEET and JEE for Indian Students?

 5. NLU Jodhpur

-Graduates from these institutions are now working at the Supreme Court, global law firms, the United Nations, and major corporations.
+Graduates from these institutions are working in the Supreme Court, global law firms, multinational companies, and international organizations like the United Nations.

 4. CLAT: The Gateway to India’s Best Law Colleges

-The Common Law Admission Test (CLAT) is the key entrance exam for undergraduate (5-year integrated BA LL.B.) and postgraduate law courses.
+The Common Law Admission Test (CLAT) is the primary entrance exam for admission to undergraduate (5-year integrated law programs) and postgraduate law courses.

 Key CLAT Facts:

-With competition increasing each year, serious aspirants start preparation as early as Class 11.
+With increasing competition, many aspirants begin preparation as early as Class 11.

 5. Why Students See Law as the Future

-- Law degrees now offer career flexibility — you can be a lawyer, judge, policymaker, academic, or even an entrepreneur.
+• Offers career flexibility — lawyer, judge, policymaker, academic, or entrepreneur.

 6. What Students Are Saying